What is a Sesamoidectomy?

 Foot and Ankle Specialists can perform a Sesamoidectomy to remove the Sesamoid bone responsible for irritating the tendon, thereby allowing the tendon to heal and reduce pain.

-What Are The Symptoms Sesamoiditis?
+What Are The Symptoms of Sesamoiditis?

 In patients suffering from sesamoiditis, pain develops under the ball of the foot.
 The pain tends to gradually build, and may also induce swelling or bruising.